TRIKARR/RoTM-Flutter-app/README.md

 - RoTM - A Desktop Companion, crafted through advanced 3D technology, seamlessly integrates an array of electrical components, including motors,sensors and Microcontroller .
 This Companion is designed to intuitively comprehend user interactions across a spectrum of activities.

 - BRoTM, an Android / iOS app seamlessly connecting with RoTM .
-BRoTM lets you keep tabs on various health metrics throughout the day , Additionally, it furnishes you with weekly reports meticulously crafted around these key health metrics, offering a comprehensive and insightful snapshot of your well-being.
+BRoTM lets you keep tabs on various health metrics throughout the day , Additionally, it furnishes you with weekly reports meticulously crafted around these key health metrics, offering a comprehensive and insightful snapshot of your well-being. (ross platform app)

 |**RoTM-3D Model**| BRoTM-Application|
 |-----------|---------------|